-- Download speed refers to the speed of the connection when downloading from the internet to your computer.
+- Download speed refers to the speed of the connection when downloading information to your computer.

-- Upload speed refers to the speed of the connection when uploading data from your computer to another computer somewhere on the internet.
+- Upload speed refers to the speed of the connection when uploading data from your computer.

 - Latency is an expression of how much time it takes for a packet of data to get from one designated point to another.
 In the Measuring Broadband America study, latency was measured by sending a packet that is returned to the sender and the round-trip time is considered the latency.

 +The actual performance of an individual customer's broadband service may vary based on technology, network traffic, and a number of other factors.
 The information above was derived from various tests and is provided for informational purposes only.
 It is intended to provide you with an indication of the speeds obtained during such network testing.
 These results may not be fully representative of each individual customer's experience, and did not include variables such as customer inside wiring and Wi-Fi networks, customer computer configurations, additional customer-generated traffic on the customer’s broadband connection, the performance to specific internet destinations that particular customers may be interested in, the performance of other internet-based content, applications and services, and other such factors.